 1. Print resolution

-This can be a minefield to understand, so I’ll try and keep It simple.
+This can be a minefield to understand, so I’ll try and keep it simple.
 Resolution is basically how much detail an image has, measured in pixels per inch.
-The more the better however this is irrelevant unless you take into consideration the actual dimensions of the image as well.
+The more the better, however, this is irrelevant unless you take into consideration the actual dimensions of the image as well.

-Print design and printers work in real dimensions such as mm and inches and computer screens do not, they work in pixels.
+Graphic design and printers work in real dimensions such as mm and inches and computer screens do not, they work in pixels.
 What seems like a huge 30cm x 30cm image on your screen may only be a business card size image in real life.
 That’s not helpful if your printing an A4 brochure.

-In an effort to try and explain it better heres an example:
+In an effort to try and explain it better here’s an example:

 To the left is a 1inch x 1inch (72px x 72 px) box at 72ppi as it would appear on your average computer screen.